kharioki/WalletConnect-React-Native-app/README.md

-# WalletConnect Example on Expo
+# WalletConnect Example on React Native with Expo

 This is a simple example how to get `WalletConnect` up and running with `Expo` for React Native.